About Us

 26 Foot Trailer

-Is there really a difference between 19 feet and 26?
+Is there really a difference between 19 feet and 26 feet?
 Oh yes, a big comfortable couch instead of 2 chairs and a table.
 Pam bought her dream Tundra truck as the tow vehicle.
-We enjoyed our 2nd Sunline travel trailer and continued our mountain camping trips.
-About every 5 years the 2 of us adjust our travel needs.
-“So what happened this time?”
+We enjoyed our 2nd slightly used Sunline travel trailer and continued our mountain camping trips.

 Disillusioned we headed back to Florida.
 Somewhere along I75 we had an epiphany; a wicked great, more cost effective, idea.
 Yup, you guessed it, “We don’t need a house for people to visit, we need a bigger trailer!”
 And so we began a year long search for the perfect mountain home on wheels.